riverford/durable-ref/README.md

 There are 2 multimethods to implement dispatching on the format string:
 - `serialize`, receives the object, the format string, and options passed to `persist!`, `overwrite!`
-- `deserialize`, receives the serialized byte array, the format string and options passed to `deref`.
+- `deserialize`, receives the serialized byte array, the format string and options passed to `value`.

 ## TODO